rotemzif/wix-style-react/stories/DragAndDrop/Styles/Styles.md

  - `list` - defines the structure of items list.
  - `item` - defines a single item resets. should be applied to the root of your item
- - `itemPlaceholder` - defines how an item placeholder should look when raised. should be applied to the root of your item in placeholder mode
+ - `itemPlaceholder` - defines how an item's placeholder (the empty section after dragging) looks like. should be applied to the root of your item in placeholder mode
- - `itemPreview` - defines how an item should look when is dragged (fly). should be applied to the root of your item in preview mode
+ - `itemPreview` - defines how an item should look while it is dragged. should be applied to the root of your item in preview mode

 ## Still missing (TODO)